-I joined Bluesocket as a Principle Support Engineer with a routing and switching background and limited wireless experience.
+I joined Bluesocket as a Principal Engineer with a routing and switching background and limited wireless experience.
 In those days Wi-Fi Engineers were few and far between and given knowing wireless often meant knowing how to integrate with routers, vlans and authentication servers, the routing and switching background was and still is a great starting point for the fledging Wi-Fi Engineer.
-I have come a long way since those early days having held several increasingly responsible positions within Bluesocket such as Senior Systems Engineer for Major Accounts and Director of Worldwide Customer Support.
+I have come a long way since those early days having held several increasingly responsible positions within Bluesocket such as Director of Worldwide Customer Support.
 ADTRAN has since acquired Bluesocket and I remain the Product Manager responsible for the Wi-Fi product lines within ADTRAN.
 All along the way, the CWNP curriculum has been by my side, paramount to my success.